meyskens/scaleway-debian-coreos/README.md

 **Why do you want my API keys?** *We use this to discover other nodes on your account and giving only those IPs access to sensitive ports as etcd.*

+**Why do I need 3 servers?** *Becuase everything (including Docker) is dependend on etcd.
+Etcd needs at least 3 nodes by default.
+You can work this arround but if you need less than 3 you should reconsider if you need this.*

 ---

 A project by [Innovate Technologies](https://github.com/Innovate-Technologies/)